 - Poor customer service

-The seed for the idea behind Remitly was planted when its founders noticed that sending money to parts of the developing world was not as easy as it should be.
-The service that was launched as a result has gone on to receive eager support from its customers, and also from investors who believe in its vision.
+The seed for the idea of Remitly was planted when its founders noticed that sending money developing world was not as easy as it should be.
+The service that was launched as a result has gone on to receive eager support from its customers, who believe in its vision.

-Focusing on the popular currency corridors to Africa, Asia, and Latin America, the company is reducing the costs for people sending money back to their friends and family.
-With a loyal following among immigrant populations, Remitly is starting to see some signs of success.
+Focusing on popular currency corridors to Africa, Asia, and Latin America, Remitly is reducing the costs for people sending money back to their friends and family.
+With a loyal following, it is beginning to see some signs of success.